JonesBrum/projeto-banco-python/README.md

 # Bank Account Management System
-This is a simple Python script that simulates a bank account management system.
-The user can deposit, withdraw, and view their account statement.
-The script also implements some basic checks to ensure that the user does not exceed their account limit, available balance, and maximum number of withdrawals.
+This is a Python code that simulates a simple banking system.
+It presents some classes and methods that allow the creation of checking accounts, withdrawals, deposits, and other banking transactions.

-How to use the script
-Download or clone the repository to your local machine.
-Open the terminal and navigate to the directory where the script is located.
-Run the script by typing python bank_account.py in the terminal and pressing Enter.
-Follow the instructions displayed on the screen to manage your bank account.
-Features
-The script offers the following features:

-Depositing money into the account
-Withdrawing money from the account
-Viewing the account statement
-Exiting the program
-Implementation
-The script is implemented using a while loop that keeps running until the user chooses to exit the program.
-Within the loop, the user is presented with a menu of options to choose from.
-Depending on the option selected, the script performs the corresponding operation.

-The user's account balance, limit, and statement are stored in variables that are updated as the user performs transactions.
-Basic checks are performed to ensure that the user does not exceed their account limit, available balance, and maximum number of withdrawals.

-License
+Classes:

+Account: This is the base class for all types of accounts.
+It contains methods for depositing and withdrawing money, checking the account balance, and printing the account statement.
+CheckingAccount: This is a subclass of Account that adds a monthly fee and a limit to the number of transactions that can be performed in a month.
+SavingsAccount: This is a subclass of Account that adds an interest rate and a minimum balance requirement.
+Methods:

+create_account(): This method creates a new account by prompting the user for the account type, name, and initial balance. make_deposit(): This method deposits money into an account by prompting the user for the account number and the deposit amount. make_withdrawal(): This method withdraws money from an account by prompting the user for the account number and the withdrawal amount. print_statement(): This method prints the account statement for a given account by prompting the user for the account number.
+Usage:
+To use this code, simply run the file "banking_system.py" and follow the prompts to create accounts, make deposits and withdrawals, and print account statements.

+Contributing:
+Contributions are welcome.
+Feel free to submit pull requests or open issues on GitHub.

+License:
-This script is licensed under the MIT License.
-Feel free to use and modify it as per your requirements.
+This code is released under the MIT License.
+See the LICENSE file for details.